KhronosGroup/OpenCL-SDK/README.md

              -B ./OpenCL-SDK/build -S ./OpenCL-SDK
        cmake --build ./OpenCL-SDK/build --target install

+Samples that make use of OpenGL interop are disabled by default to reduce the number of dependencies for most users.
+They can be enabled using the `OPENCL_SDK_BUILD_OPENGL_SAMPLES` CMake option.

 _(Note: on Linux, paths to dependent libraries are automatically handled by RPATH in both the build and install tree.
 On Windows, all DLLs have to be on the `PATH`.
 Vcpkg copies dependent DLLs to the build tree, but in order to do the same in the install tree, a sufficiently new CMake version is required.
 CMake 3.21 introduces `install(IMPORTED_RUNTIME_ARTIFACTS)`.)_